csu-hci-projects/SP26-Input2/README.md

 ![Figure 3](Figure_3.PNG)

-Input² is an immersive Virtual Reality (VR) restaurant menu system designed for exploring how **3D food visualization and hand-tracked interaction** influence user decision-making, usability, and confidence in a dining context.
+Immersive Virtual Reality (VR) restaurant menu system designed for exploring how **3D food visualization and hand-tracked interaction** influence user decision-making, usability, and confidence in a dining context.

 Users can interact with realistic 3D food models inside a virtual restaurant environment, inspect them from multiple angles, and add items to a virtual cart using intuitive hand-based interactions.